Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Evaluation

 \subsection{Scalability Test}

 Optimizations in \NAME{} involve various trade-offs that introduce a small amount of resource overhead, such as register and shared memory (SMEM) usage, for significant performance gains.
-To show that \NAME{}'s resource usage is acceptable, we stress test \NAME{} on increasing batch sizes until we reach the limit of available GPU memory.
-Figure \ref{fig:throughput} shows the throughput (in TFLOPs/sec) of \NAME{}'s kernel and \mbox{multiple} baselines for the GQA (PF) operator on RTX A5000.
+To show that \NAME{}'s resource usage is acceptable, we stress-test \NAME{} on increasing batch sizes until we reach the limit of available GPU memory.
+Figure \ref{fig:throughput} shows the throughput (in TFLOPs/sec) of \NAME{}'s kernel and multiple baselines for the GQA (PF) operator on RTX A5000.
+Appendix~\appref{sec:app:add-eval} presents throughput results over all operators and GPUs.
 We use a sequence length of 8192 as it allows us to test more batch sizes up to 32.
-The throughput of all kernels decreases as input size increases, as longer workloads are more likely to trigger GPUs' clock and power throttling. \NAME{}'s kernel remains close to the best implementation (slightly behind cuDNN) for all the batch sizes we test.
+The throughput of all kernels decreases as input size increases, as longer workloads are more likely to trigger GPUs' clock and power throttling. \NAME{}'s kernel remains close to the best baseline (slightly behind cuDNN) \mbox{for all tested batch sizes.}

 We also directly measure the number of registers, SMEM, and global memory used in \NAME{}'s kernels.
-On average over all the Nvidia GPU setups, \NAME{} uses $0.68 \times$ the registers of the baseline that uses the most registers, and $47\%$ the SMEM of the baseline that uses the most SMEM.
-The number of registers and amount of SMEM mainly depend on the operator and change little over input size.
+On average, over all the Nvidia GPU setups, \NAME{} uses $0.68 \times$ the registers of the baseline that uses the most registers, and $47\%$ the SMEM of the baseline that uses the most SMEM.
+The number of registers and the amount of SMEM mainly depend on the operator and change little over input size.
 We did not observe that they have \mbox{negative impact on speed.}